kiringodhwani/RustCheatSheet/README.md

 ```
 <img width="682" alt="Image" src="https://github.com/user-attachments/assets/4f1b0db2-f92f-40b9-bba4-06ff25761a12" />

-<br>But, if we change the value in new() to -2… The below shows that the t**est failed because the panic message we got does not contain “Guess value must be less than or equal to 100”**...
+<br>If we change the value in new() to -2, then the **test fails because the panic message we got does not contain “Guess value must be less than or equal to 100”**...
 <img width="702" alt="Image" src="https://github.com/user-attachments/assets/c499ade7-da2c-4281-beeb-0aa562d3043b" />

 ## Tests that Return a Result Type —